Getting over, through, around & by— My Life this Summer

 One of my favorite nephews is getting Married in a little over a week, and the next weekend will be the Baby Shower for my Granddaughter (yes, she is making me a great-grandmother at a much younger age than I might have wished!) who is due in October.
 I did design and print the invitations for her shower, as well as diaper raffle tickets and matching Thank You Cards.
 I was pretty happy with how well they came out.

 August has nearly disappeared, passing me by in a blur.
-I cannot believe that summer is nearly over, that school has already started, and that we will soon be busily preparing for the All-Hallows Barn Party, and then Thanksgiving, and the Holidays.
+I cannot believe that summer is nearly over, that school has already started, and that we will soon be busily preparing for our All-Hallows Barn Party, and then Thanksgiving, and the Holidays.
 Right now, it makes me feel weary just to think about it.
-While we are hopeful, and even optimistic at times, my Dad (Florida Memories: Happy Birthday to my Dad—and a very Special Father’s Day … A special post I did for my Dad in 2013 on A Glitch in Time) is not out of the woods, and it is difficult to plan from one day to the next.
+While we are hopeful, and even optimistic at times, my Dad is not out of the woods, and it is difficult to plan from one day to the next.

 However, in weeks to come we will try to get back into some sort of rhythm on O-Deer.
 Gaia is working on some Halloween Goodies for the Etsy Shop, and she will be doing a Tutorial Post to go along with them.
 Kaylah has a new job, and is quite busy right now, but has a newly repaired computer, so we can look forward to more pictures and such from her in weeks to come.